 Wondering about the difference between Sativa vs. Indica leaves?
 Indica leaves are typically broader than Sativas.

 Sativa cannabis, for instance, has a sweet or fruity scent.
-Indicas have that stereotypical “skunky” smell people use to describe marijuana.
+Indica Strains have that stereotypical “skunky” smell people use to describe marijuana.

 Now that you understand the physical characteristics of these two plants, let’s examine the Indica vs Sativa high.